jclo/es6lib/src/README.md

 ## Default

-By default, the `functional-shared` pattern is active.
+By default, the `prototypal` pattern is active.